Fountain/Introduction-to-Ruby-on-Rails/slides_02.md

 ##HEADS UP: Put in the work
 ### You need to be spending lots of time outside of class learning

-*	Simply attending lectures is not enough -- need to ensure you are putting in the extra time outside of classes to stay ahead
+*	Simply attending class is not enough -- need to ensure you are putting in the extra time outside of classes to stay ahead
 *	Lectures should be considered a high-level guide of what you need to study/practice
-*	The high-level here is that there is a lot to learn.
-This course only spends 6 hours a week in lectures and *assumes* that you are spending the rest of your time working.
-*	This course should be filling in the gaps of your knowledge (not the other way around).
 *	You should be going beyond the assigned exercises/homework.
 Those are the minimum.

-Remember, this is a boot-camp style program.
-Put in the work!

 ---